-How Can You Use Motivation To Help Those With Autism?
+How Can You Use Motivation To Help Autistic Individuals?

 Every human being needs to be motivated in order to put effort into something.
 Most of us would probably prefer watching a favourite movie rather than doing the dishes, yet those menial tasks still have to be done.
 In order to motivate ourselves, some of us may do the less preferred tasks first then reward ourselves with the things we enjoy.
 Parents use this tactic all the time with children to get them to do tasks they might not like: homework or chores, by motivating with tasks that a child does enjoy like computer time or a special food treat.
 Motivation is a key factor when working with individuals on the spectrum, and the key to what motivates can often be found in a person’s interests and hobbies.